-As with most things Chicago has a bitter Rivalry with New York and even in their food cultures there are contests and rivalries.
-From a Culinary Perspective, the two Cities are quite similar and standard American Cuisine, but both have their own take on their local Specialities, as such you should ensure you try them all in order to develop your own opinion on which is best.
+As with most things, Chicago has a bitter Rivalry with New York, and even in their food cultures, there are contests and rivalries.
+From a Culinary Perspective, the two Cities are quite similar and have standard American Cuisine, but both have their own take on their local Specialities, as such you should ensure you try them all in order to develop your own opinion on which is best.

 Chicago Style Pizza

 Authentic Italian Pizza is a thin Crust, whereas American Style Pizza has a much deeper pan.
 In Chicago, they mixed it up even more and used a Deep Pan to create a Pizza that is… err… Deep pan.
 This style of Pizza Pie maximizes the Crust to Filling Ratio meaning more topping and less bread.

 Chicago Style Hotdogs

 Hot Dogs in NYC are well pretty rubbish.
 The ubiquitous Hotdog Carts that line the streets really just pump out junk hotdogs of very low quality.
 We still love them but we don’t really respect them.
 The Chicago Style Hotdogs are a different proposition entirely!
-Loaded with delicious toppings it’s a real feast and one they Chefs and vendors take real pride in.
+Loaded with delicious toppings it’s a real feast and one the Chefs and vendors take real pride in.

-While the hot dogs themselves are little better, the toppings are what make them.
-A poppy seed bun with 100% beef dogs are topped with Onions Tomatoes Pickled Peppers, Mustard, Green Relish and topped with a Pickle.
+While the hot dogs themselves are a little better, the toppings are what make them.
+A poppy seed bun with 100% beef dogs is topped with Onions Tomatoes Pickled Peppers, Mustard, Green Relish, and topped with a Pickle.